GeoBigData/gbdx-training/workshop_prep/README.md

 docker --version
 ```

 __6.4__ Test pull a Docker image: Use the following command to pull the miniconda image from Docker Hub.
-Miniconda is a lighweight alternative to Anaconda that is simply the Conda package manager and its dependencies.
+Miniconda is a lighweight alternative to Anaconda that is simply the Conda package manager and its dependencies, in a Docker image.
 ```
 docker pull continuumio/miniconda
 ```